-The focus of these workshops is to develop understandings and strategies for participants who support EAL/D students in both small groups and mainstream classrooms.
+The focus of this three day course presented by Kathy Rushton and Joanne Rossbridge is to develop understandings and strategies for participants who support EAL/D students in both small groups and mainstream classrooms.

 We will focus on oral language development as the basis for developing literacy through the cyclical use of a range of strategies.
 This will be achieved through consideration of how students need to make meaning in curriculum contexts with a particular emphasis on developing knowledge about language particularly grammar and vocabulary.